jansdhillon/landscape-demo/README.md

 # Landscape Demo

 Spin up a preconfigured, local Landscape demo.
-Your system's `/etc/hosts` file will get modified so that you can access Landscape at the address you specify.
+Your system's `/etc/hosts` file will get modified so that you can access Landscape at the specified address.
+By default, this will be `landscape.example.com`.

 ## Installing and configuring prerequisites